When The Paternity Of Your Child Is In Question, We Can Help

 In other instances, it is the state that seeks to hold a biological father responsible for a child through paternity testing.
 If the mother applies for governmental benefits, the state may try to recoup or reduce the benefits by obtaining a child support order.
 Or the father himself seeks a paternity determination in preparation to ask a family law court to grant him custody or visitation with his child.
 If a judge awards parenting time to the father, the judge will also order child support to be paid to the mother.

 A person named in a paternity action has a right to an attorney.
-To schedule a consultation regarding DNA tests or other aspects of the paternity dispute involving your child — or to protest a mother's claim that you are the father — contact us at the Farmington Hills law offices of Schwartz Law Firm.
+To schedule a free consultation regarding DNA tests or other aspects of the paternity dispute involving your child – or to protest a mother’s claim that you are the father – contact us at the Farmington Hills law offices of Schwartz Law Firm.
+Call 888-757-1681 or send us an email.
 We pledge to treat you with respect at all times and to help you obtain the results you need in your paternity dispute promptly.
+Serving Detroit, Farmington Hills, and all Michigan communities.